-While this Implementation Plan uses the term "Field Assessments" in lieu of the term "Quality Assurance/ Quality Control," ("QA/QC"), the meaning of these terms is substantively the same for the NYS Clean Heat Program.
+&lt;sup>19 While this Implementation Plan uses the term "Field Assessments" in lieu of the term "Quality Assurance/ Quality Control," ("QA/QC"), the meaning of these terms is substantively the same for the NYS Clean Heat Program.
 Field Assessments, as described in this and related NYS Clean Heat Program documents, are consistent with the directives of the 2020 NENY Order regarding QA/QC.
 NENY Proceeding, 2020 NENY Order, pp. 89-91.

-Central Hudson Gas & Electric Corporation ("Central Hudson"), Niagara Mohawk Power Corporation d/b/a National Grid ("National Grid"), New York State Electric & Gas Corporation ("NYSEG"), Orange and Rockland Utilities, Inc. ("Orange & Rockland"), and Rochester Gas and Electric Corporation ("RG&E") (collectively, "Designated Utilities").
+&lt;sup>20 Central Hudson Gas & Electric Corporation ("Central Hudson"), Niagara Mohawk Power Corporation d/b/a National Grid ("National Grid"), NYSEG Corporation, Orange and Rockland Utilities, Inc. ("Orange & Rockland"), and RG&E Corporation (collectively, "Designated Utilities").

-See, NYS Clean Heat Statewide Heat Pump Program Quality Policies and Procedures, accessible at https://cleanheat.ny.gov/assets/pdf/Quality-Policies-Procedures.pdf.
+&lt;sup>21 See, NYS Clean Heat Statewide Heat Pump Program Quality Policies and Procedures, accessible at https://cleanheat.ny.gov/assets/pdf/Quality-Policies-Procedures.pdf.

-receive increased scrutiny to identify opportunities for improvement as soon as possible.
+The Field Assessment process employs sampling methods proportionate to the likely program risk associated with each application.
+Specifically, site assessments are conducted until the Participating Contractor has a proven successful track record under the incentive program, after which a sampling protocol is followed.
+Projects contributing a disproportionate share of anticipated savings or employing novel solutions and custom savings estimation methods may receive increased scrutiny to identify opportunities for improvement as soon as possible.
 For larger-scale projects that pursue a custom incentive and require additional engineering review, the statewide Field Assessment process (as applicable to the project and technology) may be supplemented with any utility-specific assessment and implementation processes.
 Details for different service territories regarding field assessment processes and sampling rates are outlined in the New York State Clean Heat Statewide Heat Pump Program Quality Policies and Procedures Manual, as well as the Con Edison Program Manual.

-In compliance with the Con Edison Clean Heat Order, Con Edison will implement a quality assurance protocol which will utilize site inspections to confirm heat pump installations meet established standards and requirements.
-The Con Edison protocol will focus on establishing program controls to enhance oversight of Participating Contractors, provide for quality heat pump installations, and monitor program processes and performance.
+In compliance with the Con Edison Clean Heat Order, Con Edison implements a quality assurance protocol that utilizes site inspections to confirm heat pump installations meet established standards and requirements.
+The Con Edison protocol focuses on establishing program controls to enhance oversight of Participating Contractors, provide for quality heat pump installations, and monitor program processes and performance.
 Details regarding field assessment criteria, sampling rates, and requirements are outlined in the Con Edison Program Manual.